ChieftainY2k/raspberry-garda/README.md

 * The core services are
   * Kerberos-io motion detection service (https://github.com/kerberos-io/)
   * MQTT server/broker service (https://mosquitto.org/)
-  * Services configurator (web based user interface to change services configuration and restart services)
+  * Configurator (web based user interface to change services configuration and restart services)
+  * Email sender
 * Docker containers are managed by docker-compose
 * Containers have access to some shared file space (so that they can access media files etc.)
+* A service may publish MQTT topics or subscribe to a topic to react accordingly.
-* Services communicate with each other using MQTT topics with JSON payloads.
+* Services communicate with each other using the local MQTT server (topics with JSON payloads).
 * A service may interact with some input/output hardware device (like camera, audio output, temperature sensors etc.)
-* A service may publish MQTT topics or subscribe to a topic to react accordingly.
 * A service may use remote services (like external MQTT server, SMTP server, IFTTT server etc.) to get its job done (like sending emails via a SMTP server).
 * Want to know more what a service does ?
 Check out the /services directory and relevant README files